minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 resources "/products", ProductController
 ```

-Then, we add the `Tag` in the same context for convenience by running the
+Then, we add the `Tag` in the same context by running the following scaffold
-following scaffold generator:
+generator:

 ```
 mix phx.gen.html Core Tag tags name:string:unique
 ```

-This generates the following migration, note the unique index on name, as we
+This generates the following migration, note the unique index on `name`, as we
 don't want tags with duplicate names, you might have separate tags per user in
 which case you would have a unique index on `[:user_id, :name]`.